-If you click on the little button above that says 'AFTERNOON TEA', you'll notice a common theme.
+If you click on the little button above that says 'THE CAKE', you'll notice a common theme.

 Yes, all bar one of my recipes feature chocolate.
 To me, a pudding is not a pudding unless it has that gorgeously creamy sweetness as one of its main ingredients.
 Sweet tooth?
 Sweet mouth!